Amin-MAG/My-Notes/Distributed-Systems.md

 - Simpler
 - Easier to understand
-- Can be more faster for a single user
+- Can be faster for a single user

 ## Distributed systems

 - More robust (It means that it can tolerate failures)
 - More reliable (If a computer fails, you can still keep on working)
 - More scalable (It means serving more users with a small number of computers)
-- More complex but it worth
+- More complex but worth it

 # Characteristic